Interfaith Friendship in the Shadow of the Holocaust:

 Richard P. Olson

 Dr. John Jones is Associate Regional Minister – Education for ABC/WI and Site Coordinator for CENTRAL Wisconsin, a site of Central Baptist Theological Seminary, housed in the ABC/WI offices.
 He has taught theology, ethics, and other courses for the site since 2008.
-He will serve as host for this event.
+He serve das host for this event.

 Lee Spitzer (author)

 Although Rev. Dr. Lee Spitzer will not be able to be present for this conversation, his text, Baptists, Jews, and the Holocaust: The Hand of Sincere Friendship, published in 2017, has served as the seed from which this event was developed into a collaborative effort with Interfaith partners.

 Rev. Dr. Spitzer is General Secretary of American Baptist Churches USA.

 Participants had the following contributions in light of the event: